Christian Nodal: Feud with J Balvin

-Universal Music legal issues
+Legal dispute with Universal Music

-Under Universal Music Latino and its Fonovisa Records imprint, Nodal released his first major-recordings, Me Dejé Llevar (2017), Ahora (2019), and Ayayay!
+Under Universal Music Latino and its Fonovisa imprint, Nodal released his first major-label recordings: Me Dejé Llevar (2017), Ahora (2019), and Ayayay!
 (2020).
-He later stated that he had been a minor when his parents signed the contract with Universal, arguing that the agreement failed to respect his author's rights.
-Universal disputed those assertions, maintaining that the contract was valid and that the company had met its obligations regarding payment and promotion.
+He later stated that he had been a minor when his parents signed the contract with Universal and argued that the agreement failed to respect his author's rights.
+Universal rejected those assertions, maintaining that the contract was valid and that the company had fulfilled its obligations related to payment and promotion.

-The dispute became public in November 2021, when Nodal announced via Instagram Live that he no longer considered himself bound by a Universal contract and criticized what he described as a "veto" by the label restricting collaborations and promotion.
+The dispute became public in November 2021, when Nodal announced via Instagram Live that he no longer considered himself bound by the Universal contract and criticized what he described as a "veto" by the label that restricted collaborations and promotion.
 Around the same time, industry reports indicated that Universal had notified third parties not to market or distribute his recordings.
-Nodal and his parents subsequently filed a civil suit seeking recognition of ownership over parts of his catalog, while Universal initiated its own legal actions to block those claims and affirm its rights to the recordings.
+Nodal and his parents subsequently filed a civil suit seeking recognition of ownership over his catalog, while Universal initiated its own legal actions to block those claims and affirm its rights to the recordings.

-Between 2022 and 2024, Universal expanded its litigation, alleging that documents submitted by Nodal's parents contained irregularities or forged signatures.
-The company pursued additional cases aimed at preventing him from asserting ownership of his first three albums.
-In February 2022, Nodal signed with Sony Music Mexico and Sony Music Latin, a development that escalated the dispute and prompted further proceedings.
-During September 2025, Mexican authorities opened an investigation into alleged forgery of contract documents presented by Nodal and his parents.
-According to Universal's legal representatives, an initial hearing was scheduled, and if the investigation resulted in charges, precautionary measures such as travel restrictions could be imposed.
-Reports indicated that more than thirty related legal actions were ongoing, covering matters of copyright infrigement, contractual disputes, and audiovisual rights.
+The dispute escalated after Nodal signed with Sony Music Mexico and Sony Music Latin in February 2022.
+Between 2022 and 2024, Universal expanded its litigation, alleging that certain documents submitted by Nodal and his parents in the civil case contained irregularities or forged signatures.
+The company further claimed that his parents had undertaken these actions to illegitimately transfer ownership of the music to Nodal.

+A hearing related to the forgery allegations was held on 18 November 2025, at the Reclusorio Oriente prison complex in Mexico City.
+The judge determined not to bring Nodal to trial at that time, concluding that the Attorney General's Office (FGR) and Universal had not presented sufficient evidence.
+Nodal publicly claimed that he and his family had been exonerated, calling the outcome a "victory".
+The FGR, however, issued a statement disputing that characterization, noting that the decision was provisional, the investigation remained open, and that the agency intended to appeal.